jump-dev/JuMP.jl/docs/src/developers/custom_solver_binaries.md

 # How to use a custom binary

 Many solvers are not written in Julia, but instead in languages like C or C++.
+JuMP interacts with these solvers through binary dependencies.

 For many open-source solvers, we automatically install the appropriate binary when you run `Pkg.add("Solver")`.
 For example, `Pkg.add("ECOS")` will also install the ECOS binary.